petersenpeter/CellExplorer/docs/interface/capabilities.md

    <p align="center"><img src="https://buzsakilab.com/wp/wp-content/uploads/2019/12/Cell-Explorer-group-action-multiplot-dialog.png" width="70%"></p>

 ### Work in batch-mode while handling metrics on a single session level
-Using the Cell Explorer on a batch of sessions, will load metrics into one struct allowing you to visualize and classify your data across recordings and classify cells across sessions, while still maintaining the data handling on a single session level, writing your changes back to the original files.
+The Cell Explorer can handle batches of sessions.
+It will load metrics into one struct allowing you to visualize and classify your data across recordings and classify cells across sessions, while still maintaining the data handling on a single session level, writing your changes back to the original files.
 You can save metrics from a batch of sessions, and still load the data back into the Cell Explorer.

-### Autosave
+### Track changes and autosave
-The Cell Explorer automatically saves your manual curation every 6 classification action (actions include changes to cell-type, deep-superficial assignment and brain region).
-You can turn this feature off or adjust the autosave-interval in preferences.
-The autosave only saves your progress to the workspace and you have to save your changes to the original cell_metrics file through the Cell Explorer interface.
+The Cell Explorer tracks your actions, which includes cell-type classifications, deep-superficial assignment, brain regions, labels, tags, groups and ground truth classifications.
+Reverse an action by pressing `ctrl+Z`.
+Further it autosaves your actions to your workspace every 6th action (You can turn the autosave feature off or adjust the autosave-interval in preferences).
+You still have to save your changes to the original cell_metrics file through the Cell Explorer interface.